 - Whilst interviews can be daunting you should try your best to be confident, composed and professional.
 Throughout the interview be aware of your communication, eye contact and body language.

 - Listen to the questions carefully and give thought to your answers.
 Every response you give is a chance to allow the panel to consider your suitability.
 If you don't understand a question, ask for clarification.

 - Be clear and concise in your communication.
 Answer questions fully but don't elaborate unnecessarily.
 Try to keep to the point.

 - Be open and honest in your answers.
 Be yourself.
 The panel is not expecting perfection.

 All applicants applying for a Police Auxiliary Officer (Custody Support) position are required to meet assessment criteria for the role.
 Recruitment assessments are comprehensive and take into consideration prior work performance, integrity factors to include traffic and criminal history, psychological suitability, physical ability and assessment against essential criteria relevant to the job role.
 For applicants that proceed through the selection process to Review Panel, they are assessed holistically using all information collected during the recruitment process.
-This enables the Review Panel to make an overall determination in regard to the suitability of each applicant.
+This enables the Review Panel to make an overall determination in regard to the progression of an applicant to Stage 3.

-Applicants that are not considered suitable for progression to Stage 3 Assessments will be given an individual reapplication date (if applicable).
+Applicants that are not progressed to Stage 3 Assessments will be given an individual reapplication date (if applicable).
 If you are given a reapply date, we encourage you to reapply.